-Otero County Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Otero County Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Otero County Housing Authority serves Otero County.